Currently Documented Edition Signature and Seal Markings:

 , lit.
 'Rakusan's Flower and Bird Print Series'.

-The first printing run of about 200 copies was completed October 24, 1929, and the publication date was October 25, 1929 in installment six (of fifty).
+The first printing run of about two hundred copies of 12 was completed October 24, 1929, and the publication date was October 25, 1929 in installment six (of fifty).

 However, additional edition I reprintings of 12 may have continued until 1933.